wyxh2004/wyxh2004/README.md

-### This is wyxh2004👋.
-A student developer from China/来自中国的一名学生开发者
+### This is wyxh2004.
+A student developer from China.👋

 <h3>Here are some ideas to get you started:</h3>